-Office of Government Ethics
+December 22, 1999 DO-99-049

+MEMORANDUM TO: Designated Agency Ethics Officials

-Memorandum dated December 22, 1999, from Stephen D. Potts, Director, to Designated Agency Ethics Officials, Regarding 18 U.S.C. § 203
+FROM: Stephen D. Potts, Director

+SUBJECT: 18 U.S.C. § 203

-The purpose of this DAEOgram is to clarify and update previous quidance from the Office of Government Ethics (OGE) concerning the application of 18 U.S.C. § 203 to certain types of outside business and employment activities.
-Specifically, this DAEOgram is intended to emphasize that the prohibition on receipt of compensation for representational services is limited compensation in exchange for the to provision of representational services to a third party.
+The purpose of this DAEOgram is to clarify and update previous guidance from the Office of Government Ethics (OGE) concerning the application of 18 U.S.C. § 203 to certain types of outside business and employment activities.
+Specifically, this DAEOgram is intended to emphasize that the prohibition on receipt of compensation for representational services is limited to compensation in exchange for the provision of representational services to a third party.
 In the absence of such circumstances, section 203 will not be deemed applicable merely because an employee's compensation from outside sources may be dependent on the success or profitability of certain business or other dealings with the Federal Government.

-REPRESENTATIONAL SERVICES UNDER 18 U.S.C. § 203
+Representational Services under 18 U.S.C. § 203

-Section 203, among other things, prohibits an employee from accepting or soliciting "any compensation for any representational services" in connection with a particular matter in which the United States is a party or has a direct and interest. substantial "Representational services" means communications to or appearances before specified Federal entities, with the intent to influence the Government on behalf of a third party.
+Section 203, among other things, prohibits an employee from accepting or soliciting "any compensation for any representational services" in connection with a particular matter in which the United States is a party or has a direct and substantial interest.
+"Representational services" means communications to or appearances before specified Federal entities, with the intent to influence the Government on behalf of a third party.
 For purposes of the present discussion, it is particularly important that section 203 applies equally to representational services rendered by the employee personally and to representational services rendered by another person, provided that the employee shares in the compensation for those services.

 The question often has arisen whether section 203 is implicated merely because an employee's outside compensation results from successful negotiations or other representations before the Government by persons or organizations with which the employee is associated.
-To illustrate, an employee could be coowner of a small enterprise that seeks Federal oil and gas leases, and the employee's income might be tied to the acquisition and maintenance of those leases; even if the employee does not personally represent the company before the Government, the employee clearly benefits from the success of other company representatives in dealing with the Government.
+To illustrate, an employee could be co- owner of a small enterprise that seeks Federal oil and gas leases, and the employee's income might be tied to the acquisition and maintenance of those leases; even if the employee does not personally represent the company before the Government, the employee clearly benefits from the success of other company representatives in dealing with the Government.
 Another example would be an employee who is paid by a nonprofit organization to perform certain research, where the compensation is derived from a Federal grant to support such research; even if the employee does not personally represent the organization in its grant discussions with the Government, the employee's compensation is a result of the representational activities of others in obtaining and maintaining the funding from which the researcher is paid.
-Yet another possible scenario would be an employee who has an arrangement for compensated outside employment that is expressly conditioned on the employer's ability to obtain approval from the Government to market a particular product; the employee's compensation in such a case on the success would be dependent of the employer's representations in seeking Government approval.
+Yet another possible scenario would be an employee who has an arrangement for compensated outside employment that is expressly conditioned on the employer's ability to obtain approval from the government to market a particular product; the employee's compensation in such a case would be dependent on the success of the employer's representations in seeking government approval.